kevgo/text-runner/textrun-shell/README.md

 <!-- TODO: verify this somehow -->

-You can define the absolute path of documented binaries in a **textrun-shell.js** file in the root directory of your documentation.
+You can define the absolute path of binaries that your documentation tests call by creating a file **textrun-shell.js** file in the root directory of your documentation.
 Here is an example:

 ```js
 import * as path from "path"